Divorce in Texas raises the same issues no matter the sex or gender of the spouses.

 What does a divorce do?

-- Can change names back to someone’s maiden name.
+- Can change names back to someone’s maiden or another former legal name; and

 Do I need a divorce to end a common-law marriage?